What is a Programming Language?

 Software Development

-What Is A Programming Language? cover image
+What is a Programming Language? cover image

 In today’s technology-centric society, a fundamental grasp of programming languages is indispensable for individuals aspiring to enter the IT industry.
 Programming languages serve as the backbone of software development, empowering programmers to provide precise instructions to computers for executing designated tasks.
 This article will explore programming languages and their importance in the tech industry, the various types of programming languages available, and some of the popular languages to learn for a successful tech career.